rafalcode/shiny-examples/README.md

 >>> 010-download
 An altogether less hzadous task - simply allows a user to download a table, very similar to write.csv().

+>>> 011-timer:
+v. simple, just outputs sys.time() to a H2 header text it updates every second.

+>>> 012-datatables
+uses 3 tab panels for 3 different datasets that allow some customization i.e. each table allows you to dosmething differnt, 1) only show some of the columns
+2) ordering a certain column (you have to click its header) 3) and then varying the amount of rows you can see) PS.
+YOu sholuld show total number of rows and columns for these datasets.

+>> 013-selectize
+A bit hard to understand.
+Even the -ize after select, There must be subtle differences. the selectize.js library is behind it.

+>> 014-onflushed
+Also not easy to understand, delays in reactivity?

+>> 015-navbar
+So this really looks like a template, with a higher level tabset, but actually does nothing (unlike previous examples)

+>> 015-layout-sidebar
+(note has the same number as above in original repo) like 001, just has faithful data in hist() form, except slider is on right.

+>>> 016-knitr-pdf
+Use mtcars for a linear model of mpg (with a choice of independent variables) and generates a quick report with a red line for the regression in the scatter graph.
+The report can be Word, HTML or pdf

 >>> original README.md text:

 This is a collection of Shiny examples.
 You can see them in action on